 Therapy sessions and prescription medication – commonly antidepressants – are often the prescribed course of action to treat not only the thoughts of suicide but the root cause as well.
-In extreme cases, or in those that have displayed past intent to commit suicide, the therapist may recommend the patient seek treatment in a 24-hour care facility.
-This way they can better monitor mood and behavior patterns that the therapist can miss while outside of regular therapy sessions.
+In extreme cases, or those with past intent to commit suicide, the therapist may recommend the patient seek treatment in a 24-hour care facility.
+This way, they can better monitor mood and behavior patterns that the therapist can miss outside regular therapy sessions.

 Why Hire a Therapist?

-For people who are concerned about a friend, relative or co-worker who may be at risk for suicide, there is a strong message of hope in the fact that there are now several good, effective treatments available to help suicidal people learn the skills to stay alive.
-These new discoveries, paired with new methods of outreach, have made many professionals increasingly optimistic about our ability to help save lives.
+For people concerned about a friend, relative, or co-worker who may be at risk for suicide, there is a strong message of hope because there are now several effective treatments available to help suicidal people learn the skills to stay alive.
+These discoveries, paired with new outreach methods, have made many professionals increasingly optimistic about our ability to help save lives.

 Due to the extreme nature of suicide, or any instance of self-harm, seeking help from a professional could make a huge difference in a person’s life.
-Suicidal thoughts are often the symptom of a much deeper issue and only a mental health professional can accurately assess the situation and deal with the root cause.
-The symptoms don’t often manifest themselves just once; it’s an ongoing struggle that needs professional guidance in order to accurately evaluate risk and deal with each occurrence as they come up.
+Suicidal thoughts are often the symptom of a much deeper issue, and only a mental health professional can accurately assess the situation and deal with the root cause.
+The symptoms don’t often manifest themselves just once; it’s an ongoing struggle that needs professional guidance to accurately evaluate risks and deal with each occurrence as they come up.
 Find a caring therapist near you by searching the TherapyTribe Directory.

 What to Look for When Seeking Help

-When looking for help, it’s important to choose a therapist that you can trust and connect with.
-In order to open up and accurately describe how you’re feeling, the causes of these feelings (if known) and any underlying mental health issues or stressors that could contribute is of the utmost importance.
+When looking for help, choosing a therapist you can trust and connect with is essential.
+To open up and accurately describe how you’re feeling, the causes of these feelings (if known), and any underlying mental health issues or stressors that could contribute.
 Most therapists have experience with depression and are well-versed in dealing with suicidal patients.